awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 1. **`time-taken`**

-   The number of seconds \(to the thousandth of a second, for example, 0\.082\) from when the server receives the viewer’s request to when the server writes the last byte of the response to the output queue, as measured on the server\.
+   The number of seconds \(to the thousandth of a second, for example, 0\.082\) from when the server receives the viewer's request to when the server writes the last byte of the response to the output queue, as measured on the server\.
 From the perspective of the viewer, the total time to get the full response will be longer than this value because of network latency and TCP buffering\.

 1. **`x-forwarded-for`**

    If the viewer used an HTTP proxy or a load balancer to send the request, the value of the `c-ip` field is the IP address of the proxy or load balancer\.
 In that case, this field is the IP address of the viewer that originated the request\.
-This field contains an IPv4 address \(for example, `192.0.2.183`\) or an IPv6 address \(for example, `2001:0db8:85a3:0000:0000:8a2e:0370:7334`\)\.
+This field contains an IPv4 address \(for example, `192.0.2.183`\) or an IPv6 address \(for example, `2001:0db8:85a3::8a2e:0370:7334`\)\.

    If the viewer did not use an HTTP proxy or a load balancer, the value of this field is a hyphen \(\-\)\.